nanoc/nanoc.app/content/docs/6-guides.md

 If your web host supports rsync, then deploying a site can be fully automated, and the transfer itself can be quite fast, too. rsync is unfortunately a bit cumbersome, providing a great deal of options (check <kbd>man rsync</kbd> in case of doubt), but fortunately nanoc provides a “deploy:rsync” rake task that can make this quite a bit easier: a simple <kbd>rake deploy:rsync</kbd> will deploy your site.

-To use the deploy:rsyn task, open the config.yaml file and add a `deploy` hash.
+To use the deploy:rsync task, open the config.yaml file and add a `deploy` hash.
 Inside, add a `default` hash, which will correspond to the default configuration to use when invoking the rake task without extra arguments.
 Inside the default hash, set `dst` to the destination, in the format used by rsync and scp, to where the files should be uploaded.
 Here’s what it will look like:

 <pre title="A simple deployment configuration"><code class="language-yaml">deploy:
   default: